simply-justin/lovelace-navbar-card/README.md

 ### Padding

-If you’re using the Navbar Card, you might notice it could collide with other cards on your dashboard.
+If you're using the Navbar Card, you might notice it could collide with other cards on your dashboard.
 A simple way to fix this is by adding some padding to your Home Assistant views.
 The easiest way to do that is by using [card-mod](https://github.com/thomasloven/lovelace-card-mod) with a [custom theme](https://www.home-assistant.io/integrations/frontend/#themes).

-Here’s an example of how you can tweak your theme to adjust the layout for both desktop and mobile:
+Here's an example of how you can tweak your theme to adjust the layout for both desktop and mobile:

 ```yaml